volume-trader/QuantowerKB/getting-started/you-have-found-a-bug.-whats-next.md

 ---
 description: >-
-  If you faced an abnormal application’s behavior while using Quantower — don’t panic.
+  If you faced an abnormal application’s behavior while using VT-Terminal — don’t panic.
 ---